chityala-bhavani-chary/chityala-bhavani-chary/README.md

 **Overview**

-Built an interactive Excel dashboard to analyze product performance, sales trends, and revenue insights.
+Built an interactive Excel dashboard to analyze sales performance and identify key revenue trends.

 **Tools Used**